Topology of complete minimal submanifolds in $\mathbb{R^{n+m}}$ with finite total curvature: Introduction

 Chodosh, Ketover, and Maximo \cite[Theorem 1.1]{Chodosh17} proved that for a fixed closed Riemannian manifold $(M^n,g)(3 \leq n \leq 7)\,,$ there can be at most $ N = N(M,g,\Lambda,I)$ distinct diffeomorphism types in the set of embedded minimal hypersurfaces $\Sigma \subset (M,g)$ with $\ind(\Sigma) \leq I$ and $\vol_g(\Sigma) \leq \Lambda\,.$ In particular, for $n=3\,$, there is $r_0 = r_0(M,g,\Lambda,I)$ so that any embedded minimal surface $\Sigma$ in $(M^3,g)$ with $\ind(\Sigma) \leq I$ and $\mathrm{area}_g(\Sigma) \leq \Lambda$ has $\genus(\Sigma) \leq r_0$; for $4 \leq n \leq 7$, there is $N = N(n,I,\Lambda) \in \NN$ so that there are at most $N$ mutually non-diffeomorphic complete embedded minimal hypersurfaces $\Sigma^{n-1} \subset \RR^n$ with $\ind(\Sigma) \leq I$ and $\vol(\Sigma\cap B_R(0)) \leq \Lambda R^{n-1}$ for all $R > 0$ \cite[Theorem 1.2]{Chodosh17}.

 Buzano-Sharp \cite{sharp} proved both qualitative estimates on the total curvature and finitely-many diffeomorphism types of closed embedded minimal hypersurfaces with a priori bound on their index and area in closed Riemannian manifolds with dimension $\leq 7$.
-Antoine Song \cite{songantoine1} showed that given a closed embedded minimal hypersurface $\Sigma^n$ in a closed Riemannian manifold $(M^{n+1},g)$ with $2\leq n \leq 6\,,$ the sum of dimensions over a fixed field of the cohomology groups of $\Sigma$ can be bounded by the area and Morse index of $\Sigma$ by a combinatorial argument.
-Edelen proved in \cite{edelen} that the space of smooth, closed, embedded minimal hypersurfaces $\Sigma$ in a closed Riemannian 8-manifold $(N^8,g)$ with a priori bounds $\cH^7(M) \leq \Lambda $ and $\ind(M) \leq I$ divides into finitely-many diffeomorphism types, and this finiteness continues to hold if one allows the metric $g$ to vary, or $\Sigma$ to be singular.
+Antoine Song \cite{songantoine1} introduced a combinatorial argument and proved that for every closed embedded minimal hypersurface $\Sigma$ with area at most $A>0$ in a closed Riemannian manifold $(M^{n+1},g)$ with $3\leq n+1\leq 7$, there is a constant $C_A>0$ depending only on $n$, $g$, and $A$ so that the sum of Betti number of $\Sigma$ is bounded above by $ C_A \big(1+\ind(\Sigma)\big)$.
+Edelen proved in \cite{edelen} that the space of smooth, closed, embedded minimal hypersurfaces $\Sigma$ in a closed Riemannian 8-manifold $(M^8,g)$ with a priori bounds $\cH^7(\Sigma) \leq \Lambda $ and $\ind(\Sigma) \leq I$ divides into finitely-many diffeomorphism types, and this finiteness continues to hold if one allows the metric $g$ to vary, or $\Sigma$ to be singular.

 We get a finiteness result for minimal submanifolds under the conditions of uniformly bound total curvature and Euclidean volume growth.
 This can be seen as a quantitative generalization of Anderson's Theorem \cite{anderson1984compactification}.